reemasharma22/fundamental_project/README.md

 # Project proposal

-My proposal is to create a websiste that allows you to review books, which includes users signing in for users to enter the book name and review.
+My proposal is to create a websiste that allows you to review books, which includes users signing in for users to enter any book and write a review.

 Create